 The FNOL process gives the insurance provider a chance to put its money where its mouth is (literally.)
 For customers, this is the first meaningful interaction with their provider.
 Anything less than a superior experience at this sensitive time is likely to leave a strong negative impression and result in customer churn.

 - A survey of 8,000 auto and home insurance customers across 14 countries found that 41% of policyholders who had submitted a claim were likely to switch insurers within the next 12 months.

-- 83% of the respondents who reported dissatisfaction with the way their claim was handled, said they had switched or planned to switch to another insurer.
+- 83% of the respondents who reported dissatisfaction with the way their claim was handled said they had switched or planned to switch to another insurer.
 (Accenture)

-By delivering superior claims service, insurance providers can hopefully leave a strong positive impression on its customers, resulting in improved post-claim retention.
+By delivering superior claims service, insurance providers can hopefully leave a strong positive impression on their customers, resulting in improved post-claim retention.
 When the claim service exceeds the customer’s expectations, customers are more likely to stay put, boosting customer loyalty and NPS scores.